IntelLabs/lrpc/README.md

 ### How to Run Test Code
 A simple ping-pong client/server RPC application is included in the repository, named lrpc_ofi_client and lrpc_ofi_server, and built as part of above installation steps.
 To run, one would start a server instance, and then start the client by pointing it to the IP address of the server.
 User can choose the addresses belonging to the network interface of choice and further direct OFI to use a specific fabric provider using FI_PROVIDER environment variable.
 More information on libfabric configuration can be found [here](https://ofiwg.github.io/libfabric/main/man/fabric.7.html).
-Client arguments are ./lrpc_of_client [server name/IP] [iteration_count] [RPC_interarrival_us]

 ```
 # USAGE